mongodb/docs/source/reference/mongod.rst

 .. option:: --diaglog <value>

-   Sets the diagnostic logging level for the :option:`mongod` instance.
+   Sets the diagnostic logging level for the :program:`mongod` instance.
 Possible values, and their impact are as follows.

    =========  ===================================